 Ancestry is the world’s largest online family history resource – including historical records, photos, stories, family trees and a collaborative community of millions.
 Members have access to Ancestry Institution on the workstations at the archives.

 The project for data-basing the family genealogies of the founding families of the Five Counties that we service began 27 years ago when past TVA President Andre Dorfman began gathering information for the Dummer Township history book.
 He began with the 242 founding families of Dummer Township.
 Since then, the project has been expanded to include Peterborough County and is rapidly encompassing the Counties of Victoria, Durham Northumberland, Hastings and Haliburton.

 There are now 300,000+ names in the database (15,000+ surnames).
 The active participation of the members of Trent Valley Archives is continually increasing the size of the project.
 All data collected has been carefully researched, but no source documents are attached.
 It is intended as a finding aid.
-Birth, marriages, deaths, cemeteries, addresses, dates etc. are listed and available in the Master Genealogist® program format.
-The entire database is searchable on reader-computers at the archives.
-The file is updated frequently.
+Birth, marriages, deaths, cemeteries, addresses, dates etc. are listed and available in the Master Genealogist® and Brother’s Keeper® program formats.

 At the Trent Valley Archives we have the Census reels for Peterborough, Victoria, Northumberland, Durham and Haliburton between the years: 1851-1901.
 More importantly, we have the invaluable Newcastle District microfilms which begin around 1810-1850 and cover the same area listed above.
 Available online are the 1840 City Assessment of Douro Township, the 1851 Census of Smith Township, and the 1869 City Assessment of Peterborough.